CNeRG-IITKgp/ml/index.md

 	- Projects:

-		-  Learning hashtag/e-commerce dynamics: Here we investigate hashtag/product popularity using temporal point processes Leaning network traffic dynamics: Here we investigate network traffic flow using temporal point processes Fake news detection: Here we develop a system for automatic fact-checking to identify fake news
+		-  Learning hashtag/e-commerce dynamics: Here we investigate hashtag/product popularity using temporal point processes

+		-  Leaning network traffic dynamics: Here we investigate network traffic flow using temporal point processes

+		-  Fake news detection: Here we develop a system for automatic fact-checking to identify fake news

 	- Publications:

+		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
+"CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
+In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
+ACM, 2018.
+Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
+"Learning Network Traffic Dynamics Using Temporal Point Process."
+In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
+IEEE, 2019.
+Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
+"Can Siamese Networks help in stance detection?."
+Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
+ACM, 2019.
+Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
+"AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
+In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
+2019.

+		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
+"CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
+In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
+ACM, 2018.
+Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
+"Learning Network Traffic Dynamics Using Temporal Point Process."
+In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
+IEEE, 2019.
+Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
+"Can Siamese Networks help in stance detection?."
+Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
+ACM, 2019.
+Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
+"AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
+In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
+2019.

+		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
+"CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
+In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
+ACM, 2018.
+Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
+"Learning Network Traffic Dynamics Using Temporal Point Process."
+In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
+IEEE, 2019.
+Santosh, T. Y. S. S., Srijan Bansal, and Avirup Saha.
+"Can Siamese Networks help in stance detection?."
+Proceedings of the ACM India Joint International Conference on Data Science and Management of Data.
+ACM, 2019.
+Tokala, Santosh, G. Vishal, Avirup Saha, and Niloy Ganguly.
+"AttentiveChecker: A Bi-Directional Attention Flow Mechanism for Fact Verication."
+In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers), pp. 2218-2222.
+2019.

 		-  Saha, Avirup, Bidisha Samanta, Niloy Ganguly, and Abir De.
 "CRPP: Competing Recurrent Point Process for Modeling Visibility Dynamics in Information Diffusion."
 In Proceedings of the 27th ACM International Conference on Information and Knowledge Management, pp. 537-546.
 ACM, 2018.
 Saha, Avirup, Niloy Ganguly, Sandip Chakraborty, and Abir De.
 "Learning Network Traffic Dynamics Using Temporal Point Process."
 In IEEE INFOCOM 2019-IEEE Conference on Computer Communications, pp. 1927-1935.
 IEEE, 2019.